North Island, New Zealand

 For many Maoris who consider themselves guests of the whites, only then did the long Earth Wars end.

-The number of Maori representatives in parliament has increased and the value of Maori culture and the Te Reo dialect – which already appears on road signs, maps, etc. – has increased. etc. – soared with the abrupt increase in foreign visitors to the kiwi islands.
+The number of Maori representatives in parliament has increased.
+The value of Maori culture and the Te Reo dialect – which now appears on road signs, maps, etc. – has soared with the sharp increase in foreign visitors at kiwi islands.

 A recent network of kindergartens, schools and universities now ensure Maori language education complemented by a national chain of radio stations and TV channels owned and managed by the Maori themselves who are gaining more and more notoriety.